 Term Expires April 2022

-Mike is the newest member of the Franklin School Board, having joined in April, 2019.
+Mike joined the Franklin School Board in April 2019.
 He and his wife Elizabeth have lived in Franklin since 2007 and their two daughters are students in the Franklin School District.
-Mike served two years as president and two years as vice president of the Country Dale PTO.
+Mike served two years as president and two years as vice president for the Country Dale PTO.
 He is also a Director for the WGA-Evans Scholar Foundation, the country's largest privately funded scholarship program.

 "We decided to move to Franklin instead of other suburbs largely because the schools are so good here.
 I am humbled that voters put trust in me to serve on the school board and I will do my best to offer fairness, transparency, and open dialogue between the school administration and the community."